 It can be overwhelming to decide how to pick a summer camp for your child, and it often seems like there is an endless list of things to do before your kids can actually go to camp.
 How do you pick the right camp?
 What should you ask the camp director before sending your kids away for the summer?
 What should you pack your kids for their time at summer camp?
 When should you send your child their first letter?
 But don't worry, we've got all the answers to those questions.
 Check out our full timeline for the camp countdown, with instructions about what to do each month of the year when it comes to camp planning.
 Is it time for camp yet?

-Summer camp 2013?
-That’s right!
-Summer camp may be over and back to school for your children is underway, but it’s not too early to think about camp for 2013.
+It's not too early to think about summer camp!
 If you are considering day or sleepaway camp, there are ways to research and plan for camp throughout the year.
-The American Camp Association, New York and New Jersey suggests the following month-by-month camp planner with ways to plan for your child’s summer camp experience.
+The American Camp Association, New York and New Jersey suggests the following month-by-month camp planner with ways to plan for your child's summer camp experience.

 Open houses – Many camps have open houses and fall festivals that offer families a chance to see the camp facilities and get a feel for the camp.
 It is also a good opportunity for families to get to know the camp director and ask questions about the camp philosophy and program while in the camp setting.

 Search for camp with your child – Parents and campers should take time to look over a camp’s website, brochure, and video.
 They will give families a sense of what a particular camp is like.
 Most camp websites have photo slide shows, videos, virtual tours, and maps, which will give parents and children a glimpse of the camp and the camp program.
 The more involved a child feels in the decision of choosing a camp, the more successful the camp experience will be.